commenthol/veloze-restbase/README.md

 > Rest-API to database using JSON-schema

+In software development we often repeat ourselves when it comes to persisting data.
+Usually you may just store data records according to a model (and its schema) which do not necessarily relate to another model.

+Here this project may help you to define a RESTful Router based on a provided JSON-schema.
+Such schema needs to be "flat" such that data can be persisted and queried from relational databases.

-Implements the common RESTful endpoints for persisting and querying documents based on the documents JSON-schema:
+It implements the common RESTful endpoints for persisting and querying documents based on the documents JSON-schema:

 - **C**reate: `POST /{modelName}`